Kitware/kwiver/doc/manuals/introduction.rst

 learning framework.
-Couple this with the understanding that computer vision algorithms traditionally are extremely compute intensive, doubly so when one considers the GPU requirements of modern deep learning frameworks and it is clear that building Computer Vision *Systems* is a daunting task.
+Couple this with the understanding that computer vision algorithms traditionally are extremely compute intensive, doubly so when one considers the GPU requirements of modern deep learning frameworks and it is clear that building computer vision *systems* is a daunting task.

 KWIVER is designed and engineered from the ground up to support the development of systems of this nature.
 It has first class features that are designed to